Antarctica In Sight

 A creative composition project with young people inspired by Antarctica and the climate emergency.
 This project gave young people the opportunity to work with well-known composer, Matthew Herbert, and London Sinfonietta to create a new commission.
 The group used the history, scientific research and objects from Antarctica as stimulus to develop a new work that expresses their thoughts and ideas about the climate emergency.
 Watch the live stream via the link below.

-A Voyage to Antarctica Podcast series
+A Voyage to Antarctica Podcast Season 1

 Proposals for Antarctica Peter Liversidge